Frequently Asked Questions

 + Is there a minimum ACT or GPA?

-Roan nominees must meet the minimum requirements associated with the Tennesse Lottery Scholarship: a 21 ACT composite score or a 1060 SAT, or a 3.0 GPA.
-See [How to Apply] for more information.
-The past three years, however, Roan nominees have had an average GPA of 3.9 and an average ACT composite score of nearly 27.
+Roan nominees must meet the minimum requirements associated with the Tennessee Lottery Scholarship: a 21 ACT composite score or a 1060 SAT, or a 3.0 GPA.
+See Become a Roan Scholar for more information.
+Students selected as Roan Scholars in recent years have had composite ACT scores ranging from 21 to 35 and GPAs from 3.3 to 4.0+.
+Last year, nominees had an average GPA of 3.94 and an average composite ACT score of 26.9.

 + Is financial need considered?